Vyral/mark-callender/_posts/2022-07-21-why-crown-bakery-is-one-of-the-best.md

 {% include excerpt.html %}

 There’s a great bakery in Anoka, Minnesota, that you might not know about.
-It’s called Crown Bakery, and I interviewed the owner, Maddie McCormick, to learn what they’re all about.
+It’s called Krown Bakery, and I interviewed the owner, Maddie McCormick, to learn what they’re all about.

 **Maddie, what made you decide to own a bakery?**